 - H5.7.4.16.1 New roads are intended to be located outside of the Natural Heritage System and its associated buffers to the extent possible and to minimize road crossings in order to reduce impacts on the natural heritage features.
 The approach to be taken in addressing road locations will be to first avoid impacts if possible, and then minimize, mitigate and finally compensate for any resulting impacts.
+Only essential road infrastructure may be permitted in the Natural Heritage System and only after all other alternatives have been considered through an appropriate study.
 Crossings and alignments within or in close proximity to the Natural Heritage System will need to be assessed through an Environmental Assessment, Subwatershed Impact Study, or an equivalent comprehensive study to address negative impacts.
-Best management practices to facilitate fish and wildlife passage through crossings and appropriate buffers from alignments will be addressed as part of the detailed design. - H5.7.4.16.2 A new north-south road has been illustrated west of Hornby Road which may be located slightly outside of the Secondary Plan area within the Greenbelt Plan in order to align with Sixth Line south of Steeles Avenue.
-The alignment for this road will be determined through an Environmental Assessment, Subwatershed Impact Study or an equivalent comprehensive study taking into consideration the Greenbelt Plan policies and other applicable legislation.
-It will be located a minimum of 30 metres from the watercourse and 15 metres from associated natural hazards and measures to minimize impacts of this road will be addressed through the Environmental Assessment process, the Subwatershed Impact Study or equivalent comprehensive study. - H5.7.4.16.3 As noted in section H5.9.1.6, two options have been identified for proposed Collector Road 1 as shown on Schedule H5.
+Best management practices to facilitate fish and wildlife passage across road crossings will be addressed as part of the detailed design.
+This is to include appropriate buffers to the road alignment. - H5.7.4.16.2 A new north-south road has been illustrated west of Hornby Road which may be located slightly outside of the Secondary Plan area within the Greenbelt Plan in order to align with Sixth Line south of Steeles Avenue.
+The alignment for this road will be determined through an Environmental Assessment, Subwatershed Impact Study or an equivalent comprehensive study taking into consideration the Greenbelt Plan policies, Conservation Halton Regulations and other applicable legislation. - H5.7.4.16.3 As noted in section H5.9.1.8, two options have been identified for proposed Collector Road 1 as shown on Schedule H5.
 Only one of these options was considered necessary at the time of the Scoped Subwatershed Study.
-The preferred option, its alignment and measures to its minimize impact will be determined as part of the Subwatershed Impact Study.
+The preferred option, its alignment and measures to minimize impact will be determined as part of the Subwatershed Impact Study.